Why Amazon Sellers Outgrow A2X

 Furthermore, Entriwise applies this accrual methodology consistently across all segments of your business:

 For a CFO trying to produce consolidated financial statements, this consistency is a requirement, not a preference.
-You no longer have to manage a “Frankenstein” ledger where Amazon is recorded on an accrual basis while Shopify is settlement-based (cash).
+You no longer have to manage a “Frankenstein” ledger where one channel is recorded on an accrual basis while another is settlement-based.
 Starting with a unified accrual architecture now eliminates a painful and expensive transition later.

 Advantage 5: Real Accounting Transactions, Not Journal Entries